Your monthly gift of £22 could support a woman with skills to support her family and create sustainable change.

 While peace has been re-established in most of the country, women and girls, particularly in Congo's eastern provinces, still suffer from gender-based violence.
 The use of rape and sexual assault to terrorise them, their families, and their communities continues.
 Exacerbated by the culture of impunity, violence against women and girls is pervasive and extends beyond armed groups to all of society.

 Despite the violence and hardship, women like Claudine have not lost hope.
 With your help, the Women for Women International – Democratic Republic of the Congo team provides our yearlong training programme for women, as well as programmes to engage men.

 Since 2004, Women for Women International – Democratic Republic of the Congo has served more than 91,000 women through our year-long programme in eastern Congo's North and South Kivu provinces.

 After graduating from our programme, women report positive changes in four key areas:

-Women create and connect to networks for support and advocacy: More than 81 percent of participants report sharing information about their rights with other women at graduation, compared to less than 1 percent at enrolment.
+Women create and connect to networks for support and advocacy: More than 85 percent of participants report sharing information about their rights with other women at graduation, compared to 9 percent at enrolment.